-All faculty and administrative staff participating in the continuing medical education programs sponsored by NASPGHAN are expected to disclose to the program audience any/all relevant financial relationships related to the content of their presentation(s).
-Accordingly, the NASPGHAN staff have reported no financial relationships with any commercial interests related to the content of this educational activity.
+All faculty/speakers, planners, abstract reviewers, moderators, authors, coauthors, and administrative staff participating in the continuing medical education programs sponsored by NASPGHAN, CDHNF, and TLC Institute, LLC are expected to disclose to the program audience any/all relevant financial relationships related to the content of their presentation(s).

+Accordingly, the staff at NASPGHAN, CDHNF, and TCL Institute, LLC have reported no financial relationships with any commercial interests related to the content of this educational activity.